 Moreover, the Middle Kingdom is a global investor, and driver of AI technology, including its implementation, for example, with autonomous driving.

-Advantages of Relocating Your Business to China
+Overview of Advantages of a Business in China

 Foreign companies aspiring to enter the Chinese market have many advantages to successfully conduct business and target the largest e-commerce economy in the world.
-In fact, many Chinese even go abroad and then work through a foreign company in China to have a better business set-up.
+In fact, many Chinese even go abroad and then work through a foreign company in China to have a better business set up.

 - favorable government policies for (international) businesses